Welcome to the Koch Leaders Program!

 Bradley, Anne R. and Art Lindsley, Counting the Cost: Christian Perspectives on Capitalism

 Wehner, Peter and Arthur C. Brooks, Wealth and Justice: The Morality of Democratic Capitalism

 Articles and studies will be provided to the students on the first evening of the fellowship.

-Prior coming to Regent, Professor Schwarzwalder was Senior Vice-President at the Family Research Council for more than seven years, and previously served as chief-of-staff to two Members of Congress.
+Prior to coming to Regent, Professor Schwarzwalder was Senior Vice-President at the Family Research Council for more than seven years, and previously served as chief-of-staff to two Members of Congress.
 He also was a communications and media aide to a U.S. Senator and senior speechwriter for the Hon.
 Tommy Thompson, Secretary of the U.S. Department of Health and Human Services.
 For several years, he was Director of Communications at the National Association of Manufacturers.
-While on Capitol Hill, he served on the staffs of members of both Senate and House Armed Services Committees and the Senate Committee with oversight of federal healthcare policy.
+While on Capitol Hill, he served on the staffs of members of both Senate and House Armed Services Committees and the Senate committee with oversight of federal healthcare policy.